bccbass/T1A1/BenjaminCampbell_T1A1.md

 *NOTE: While I find the premise of a potential labor dispute being solved with automation and technology morally questionable and in direct conflict with the spirit of Question 7, I will assume the entire staff has won the lottery on a group ticket and no longer needs to work.*

 Creating an app to replace the entire staff of a restaurant would be tricky indeed.
-It would require functionality to cover front of house concerns; greeting and seating diners, take and process orders, check on diners throughout meal (refill? more BBQ Sauce?) and running food from the kitchen to the diner when ready.
+It would require functionality to cover front of house concerns; greeting and seating diners, taking and processing orders, checking on diners throughout meal (refill? more BBQ Sauce?) and running food from the kitchen to the diner when ready.
 Back of house concerns would require a huge amount of physical infrastructure to replace line cooks, chefs and food runners, not to mention handling and preparing ingredients.
 There is also the issue of sequencing incoming orders to make sure they are prepared and delivered as a set and in a timely fashion.
 There are the monetary concerns of accepting and processing payment; digital, bank cards and cash (cashless restaurants pose a problem as they exclude customers who are unbanked or too young have credit or debit cards)$^1$.
 There is also the issue of keeping track of stock of food ingredients and reusables (napkins, cutlery etc.) and keeping track of their inventory and expiry dates so they can be reordered before running out.
 Some classes I might employ to address these concerns when building the restaurant app:

-### Menu Item:
+### MenuItem:
 This class encompasses the menu items offered to customers.
 It is the most forward facing class as it is the main attraction of any restaurant.
 It might include price, time offered(breakfast, lunch, dinner), is_featured_special, seasonal, alergen_information.
 This class must not only provide pertinent information about menu items but also contain some amount of enticement to attract customers to the menu item to inspire purchase.
 ```Python
 menu_item = {